rotationalio/rotational.io/content/en/blog/2023-10-20-welcome-to-ensign-u.md

 description: "Your end-to-end curriculum for getting started with Ensign, a database-meets-event-streaming platform for data science teams."
 ---

-Like any new tool that solves a tough challenge, Ensign takes a little time to learn.
-Once you do, it will open up a world of possibility for teams building data applications.
-Check out our step-by-step guide to getting started!
+Like any new tool, Ensign takes a little time to learn.
+But take it from us (a bunch of seasoned data science experts) -- it will open up a new world of data science applications for you.
+Check out this beginner-friendly introduction!

 <!--more-->